ssandypatel/ML_Assignment05/README.md

 ## Question 05 : What can you conclude from the MLP model performance?
 ### Answer: In comparison to VGG models, the user-defined MLP model of a comparable number of parameters performs better in terms of training accuracy, but it performs similar in terms of testing accuracy.
 As evidenced by the testing accuracy, this shows that while a larger MLP model can fit the training data in a better way, it may not necessarily generalise well to unseen data.
 This emphasises how model architecture, rather than just the quantity of parameters, is crucial for determining model performance.
+Also, the training and test accuracies are getting saturated when we increase the no. of epochs.